 Howard Henderson, PhD, is the Founding Director of the Center for Justice Research and professor of justice administration in the Barbara Jordan-Mickey Leland School of Public Affairs.
-Dr. Henderson also serves as the chair of the MacArthur Foundation funded Houston Racial/Ethnic Disparities Committee Data Workgroup who have been charged with identifying, addressing, and improving racial and ethnic disparities across the criminal justice system, and to enhance communication and engage the community.
-Howard is also leading a research team in a large scale evaluation of the Houston Police Department Body Camera Program.
+Dr. Henderson also serves as a member of the Institute of Justice Research and Development's National Scientific Advisory Committee and Policy Network.

 Dr. Henderson received his BS in criminal justice administration from Middle Tennessee State University, his masters of criminal justice from Tennessee State University, and his PhD in Criminal Justice from Sam Houston State University.